Electromagnetic theories of consciousness: Influence on brain function

 The different EM field theories disagree as to the role of the proposed conscious EM field on brain function.
 In McFadden's cemi field theory, as well as in Drs Fingelkurts' Brain-Mind Operational Architectonics theory, the brain's global EM field modifies the electric charges across neural membranes, and thereby influences the probability that particular neurons will fire, providing a feed-back loop that drives free will.
 However, in the theories of Susan Pockett and E. Roy John, there is no necessary causal link between the conscious EM field and our consciously willed actions.

-References to "Mag Lag" also known as the subtle effect on cognitive processes of MRI machine operators who sometimes have to go into the scanner room to check the patients and deal with issues that occur during the scan could suggest a link between magnetic fields and consciousness.
+Subtle effects ("mag-lag") on the cognitive processes of MRI machine operators who sometimes have to go into the scanner room to check the patients and deal with issues that occur during the scan could suggest a link between magnetic fields and consciousness.
 Memory loss and delays in information processing have been reported, in some cases several hours after exposure.

-One hypothesis is that magnetic fields in the 0.5-9 Tesla range can affect the ion permeability of neural membranes, in fact this could account for a lot of the issues seen as this would affect many different brain functions.
+One hypothesis is that magnetic fields in the 0.5–9-tesla range can affect the ion permeability of neural membranes, in fact this could account for a lot of the issues seen as this would affect many different brain functions.
 It is also noted that the bioelectric and biomagnetic properties of ferritin are influenced by both magnetic and electric fields.
 Endogenous ferritin provides magnetic resonance imaging contrast in the substantia nigra and red nucleus, the zona incerta and the subthalamic nucleus, and other nuclei, and could provide a signaling mechanism that is modulated by magnetic fields.
 Endogenous ferritin also releases iron when stimulated with RF energy, which results in calcium signaling in neurons.
-It is thus possible that there are a number of quantum biological effects that contribute to consciousness, and it is too early to dismiss quantum biology as many have done.
-Instead, what is needed is further investigation.
-As noted by Nobel Laureate Albert Szent-Györgyi, "[a] discovery must be, by definition, at variance with existing knowledge."
-Too many scientists are quick to dismiss or ignore evidence of discoveries that are at variance with existing knowledge (even the proponents of the various quantum biology hypotheses that relate to consciousness that are different from their own).